Getting Started with Node.js, Angular, and Visual Studio Code

 Here is a simple step by step guide to getting your Angular application setup with Visual Studio Code and Node.
 This guide will simply help you know what to install, the commands to run in PowerShell, and some basics about where to start building your app using Visual Studio Code.

 - Open PowerShell in admin mode.
-Install Angular CLI:1npm install -g @angular/cli
+Install Angular CLI:

 - Navigate to the folder where you want to make your angular app.
 I went to my C:/ directory in my PowerShell to run the following command.
-I am calling mine “my-new-angular-app” but you can name it anything you like.1ng new my-new-angular-app
+I am calling mine “my-new-angular-app” but you can name it anything you like.

-- cd into your new app directory that you just created, in this case1cd my-new-angular-app
+- cd into your new app directory that you just created, in this case

 - Navigate to http://localhost:4200